Mar 18, 2021|

 Under the current circumstances achieving these goals may seem far-flung given the fact that only around 5% rare diseases have treatments available so far .
 However, according to Lijun Xin, CEO of JD Health, China’s actions in fighting against COVID-19 have demonstrated a helpful path.
 “Once the whole society is united and everyone is participating, there will be a way to success”, said Xin during the project’s launch ceremony.

 “I’m reluctant to publicize a lot of our charity work as it’s a very normal thing for a company to do,” said Xin.
 “But if promotional activities can let more patients with rare diseases know of this platform and help them get earlier and better treatment so as to prolong their lives, we will feel gratified.”

 Policies and business factors aside, Xin’s decision to invest in rare diseases is deeply affected by personal experiences with his neighbors, colleagues, and friends as well as his sympathies for many patients from rural families whose lives are stranded in the adversity.

-Lei Cai, a colleague of Xin and a senior executive at JD.com is such a patient.
+Yong Cai, a colleague of Xin and a senior executive at JD.com is such a patient.
 A veteran employee of the company, Cai was diagnosed with ASL (amyotrophic lateral sclerosis) in 2019.
 Now Cai is doing everything he can to advocate for social awareness and collaboration on treating rare diseases.
 He acts as a senior advisor of JD Health.
 In the first five minutes of a discussion with Cai, he repeatedly used the word “cruel” to describe rare diseases and their impacts on the patients, their families and society.

-Lei Cai, Senior Advisor of JD Health
+Yong Cai, Senior Advisor of JD Health

 “We often feel sorry for disabled people, but if you are a patient with a rare disease, you will envy them because at least they can still go on living their lives,” Cai said.